 Ole Miss Rebels Football

-Ole Hotty Toddy Ole Miss Football: Lane Kiffin And Rebels Grind Thru Practice
+Ole Hotty Toddy Ole Miss Football: Top five Rebels on offense returning in 2021

 No fun in that.
 Unity, togetherness, being of one mind to reach our potential?
 Don’t be ridiculous.
 Contempt, not compassion, is the only communication tool for those working toward a common goal.
 I’m right and you are wrong, can’t you see that, dunderhead?